VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 The tree structure will be serialized to the lockfile in a way that any version of npm 7.0.0 can understand.
 This means that any version of npm 7 will be able to install a project configured in `pure-mode`.

-Modifying a dependency in a `pure-mode` project with a version of npm not supporting `pure-mode` is likely going to leave the repo in a broken state and should be avoided.
+Modifying a dependency in a `pure-mode` project with a version of npm not supporting `pure-mode` is likely going to leave the project in a broken state and should be avoided.

-When using `pure-mode` it will be recommended to properly configure the `engines` field of the `package.json` to make sure developers who want to modify the dependencies don't shoot themselves in the foot and put the repo in an instable state.
+When using `pure-mode` it will be recommended to properly configure the `engines` field of the `package.json` to make sure developers who want to modify the dependencies don't shoot themselves in the foot and put the project in an instable state.

 ## Prior Art and Alternatives

 ### [pnpm](https://github.com/pnpm/pnpm)

-Strict package manager.
+Package manager with a `pure-mode`.
 This RFC is mostly inspired by pnpm.

 ### [ied](https://github.com/alexanderGugel/ied)

-Strict package manager.
+Package manager with a `pure-mode`.
 Similar to pnpm but unmaintained.

 ### [nix](https://nixos.wiki/wiki/Nix)